 And my heart breaks ever so slowly and melts into the earth below

 How do you process the struggles and stresses of womanhood in your life?
 I write?
 What’s your process?
 I would love to continue the conversation in the comments.

 Interested in partnering with other professional Black Women who are striving to get to the next level?
-Check out the Infinite Black Woman Facebook group for Mastermind opportunities starting this November.
+Check out the She Runs It Facebook group for Mastermind opportunities with other entrepreneurial women of color.
 Also if you liked this piece, check out, Let America Be where I use poetry to express some of the turmoil around the current state of the American psyche.